el710/CommU/normals/basic_laws.md

 If there are no threats of physical harm or death for us from that person.
 ```
 Author: Kim Oleg
-Based on: "There's not a day that goes by without someone killing someone else."
+Based on: No one wants to get any harm from another.
+But to stay free you need to protect yourself from attacks.
 Goal: Every person should be free from pressure or restrictions from others.
 ```
 >
 4. We **DO NOT** any actions that lead to unfreedom of any person
 ```
 Author: Kim Oleg
-Based on: "At the end of the 1930s. on false accusations of sabotage, Sergei Pavlovich Korolev was arrested, sentenced to 10 years of imprisonment in strict regime forced labor camps and sent to Kolyma."
+Based on: A person who does not accept the laws of the community is free to live outside the community
 Goal: Every person should be free from pressure or restrictions from others.
 ```
 >